-Many of us autistics live outside our comfort zone anyway.
+Many of us autistics live outside our comfort zone.
 We have to as most of life is outside of it!

 What if I suggested to you that life outside your comfort zone is an okay thing?

 Would that freak you out?
 Maybe not.
-And for a simple reason!
+And for the simple reason mentioned above!

-But what if I went further and suggested that we leave behind the idea of a comfort zone and focus instead on the idea of safety by learning the boundary between safe and unsafe, understanding that our comfort (or discomfort as the case may be) sometimes has nothing to do with our actual safety?
+But what if I further suggested that we leave behind the idea of a comfort zone and focus instead on the idea of safety.
+What if we focus on learning the boundary between safe and unsafe, rather than on the idea of comfort?

-AND that if we shift our focus in this manner, at some point, that which we come to understand is safe will begin to feel comfortable?
+If we shift our focus in this manner, at some point, safe will begin to feel comfortable.

 How does that feel?